innergnome/FictionBoard-Site/docs/transformation.md

-# Transformation
+# Transformation and templating

-Transformations are used a lot in FictionBoard to achieve various renderings
+Transformations are used a lot in FictionBoard to achieve various renderings.

+## Replace variables

+{key} or {object.key} will let you replace values from the YAML frontmatter.
+The values are expected to live within the ´data´ object.
 ## Key-value pairs

 If a key-value pair is to be rendered, for instance in a character sheet, it is transformed into **key:** value.